-Founding member and lead vocalist of the rock group The Eagles, Don Hugh Henley, is one of the most successful musicians in history.
+Founding member and lead vocalist of the American rock group The Eagles, Don Hugh Henley, is one of the most successful songwriters in history.
 The Grammy Award winner is estimated to be one of the wealthiest drummers in the world, with a net worth of $200 million, but that didn't mean that finding love was easy.
-The rocker went through a few notable ladies before settling down with his longtime love, Sharon Summerall.
+The rocker went through a few notable ladies before settling down with his longtime love, American model Sharon Summerall.

-Henley was then attached to the frontwoman of another rock band, Stevie Nicks from Fleetwood Mac.
+Henley was then attached to one of the lead singers of another Hollywood rock band: Stevie Nicks from Fleetwood Mac.
 The couple dated for around two years.
 In a 2014 interview with Billboard, Nicks confirmed that she was once pregnant with Henley's baby.
 The pregnancy partially inspired the Fleetwood Mac song "Sara."

 "Had I married Don and had that baby, and had she been a girl, I would have named her Sara.
 But there was another woman in my life named Sara, who shortly after that became Mick's wife, Sara Fleetwood," Nicks told Billboard.